joshuamhtsang/jenkins_and_docker/README.md

 Note that the volume bindings for 'docker.sock' allow docker commands run inside the Jenkins container to spawn containers in the Jenkin container's host.

-Once the Jenkins container is running, you can access the Jenkins UI:  < IP address or web domain address >:8080
+Once the Jenkins container is running, you can access the Jenkins UI:  < IP address or web domain address >:8080 If you are using GCP, you need to add a 'Firewall rules' for port 8080.

 ## Auxiliaries.